VKCOM/nocolor/CONTRIBUTING.md

 cd nocolor
 ```

-In order to build a project and get a binary file, run the following command:
+And run the following command:

 ```sh
 make build